This review was published in the August 2015 volume of the Journal of Global Christianity.

 Words are Important

-Trousdale makes a conscious decision that the reader may not catch as he writes.
-Non-Muslim background believers are called Christians.
-Islamic background believers are called Christ-followers.
-There are two times (which might be a slip by the author) where he labels Muslim Background Believers as Christians (pg.
+Trousdale makes a conscious decision that the reader may not catch as he writes: Believers from non-Muslim background are called Christians; believers from Islamic backgrounds are called Christ-followers.
+There are two times (which might be a slip by the author) where he labels believers from a Muslim background as Christians (pg.
 25).
-By doing this, Trousdale is revealing what he believes about the nature of conversion what people have called the Insider Movement, which is popular is some evangelical circles.
+By doing this, Trousdale is revealing what he believes about the nature of conversion, which is line with the Insider Movement and popular in some evangelical circles.
 There are many in the Muslim world that would drop the word Christian because of the offense some might take.
 The motives are good, but we must be careful as to how far one wants to go with this type of thinking.